AnthonySuper/AnthonySuper.github.io/blog/_posts/2018-05-24-monads-but-backwards.markdown

 It's basically impossible to write anything that tries to introduce people to monads.
 It's a rather [famous curse](https://byorgey.wordpress.com/2009/01/12/abstraction-intuition-and-the-monad-tutorial-fallacy/).
-Heck, the Haskell wiki speciifically says that ["Monads are not a good choice as a topic for your first Haskell blog entry"](https://wiki.haskell.org/What_a_Monad_is_not).
+Heck, the Haskell wiki specifically says that ["Monads are not a good choice as a topic for your first Haskell blog entry"](https://wiki.haskell.org/What_a_Monad_is_not).

 This is my first Haskell blog entry.
 It's going to be about Monads.